YuanxinPan/pride_pppar/README.md

 # PRIDE PPP-AR

-This repository contains the GNS-only version (v1) of the [PRIDE PPP-AR](https://github.com/PrideLab/PRIDE-PPPAR) software.
+This repository contains the GPS-only version (v1) of the [PRIDE PPP-AR](https://github.com/PrideLab/PRIDE-PPPAR) software.
 It was originally released by the PRIDELab group in 2019, and maintained by me at Wuhan University until 2021.